Jeronics/cac-segmenter/README.md

 cac-segmenter
 =============
-This project provides a method for image object segmentation called Cage Active Contours.
-They are able so segment single connected regions with no holes.
+Image Segmentation using Cage Active Contours(CAC).
+This project provides a complementary open-source code for the published results in the paper [Cage Active Contours for image warping and morphing](https://link.springer.com/content/pdf/10.1186%2Fs13640-018-0248-z.pdf) published in EURASIP journal on Image and Video Processing.

 Usage